Our top 5 credit cards for travel hacking

 Here are the 5 cards that are in our wallets right now:

-1. Capital One Venture (and Venture X)
+Capital One Venture (and Venture X)

-2. Chase Sapphire Preferred
+Chase Sapphire Preferred

-3. IHG by Chase
+IHG by Chase

-4. Marriott Bonvoy by Chase
+Marriott Bonvoy by Chase

-5. American Express Gold
+American Express Gold

 (Each of these cards comes with a link; if you click on that link and are approved, we will be compensated with points at no additional cost to you.
-Read more below to see how we’ve used these points to save money.
+Read more below to see how we’ve used these points to save money.)

-Card #1: Capital One Venture (and Venture X)
+#1: Capital One Venture/ Venture X

 The best travel credit card for beginners / those who do not want to spend time thinking about brands and transfers.
 This was our first card ever for both of us- we began with the Capital One Venture, and one of us has upgraded to the Capital One Venture X.

-• If you’re just dipping your toe into the points and miles world, we would recommend the Capital One Venture card.
+If you’re just dipping your toe into the points and miles world, we would recommend the Capital One Venture card.

-• Caveat: Capital one points can ONLY be used for items that they decide are categorized as travel (rental cars, trains, hotels, etc).
+Caveat: Capital one points can ONLY be used for items that they decide are categorized as travel (rental cars, trains, hotels, etc).
 They will not work on state parks, etc. There is no cash back option here, but you can get gift cards from them or use the points to pay on Amazon, though the points are not worth as much.

 How we use our Capital One Points

 We’ve used Capital One points to cover: seat upgrades on flights, hopper flights in Europe (like Ryan Air) trains across Europe, and hotels in Canada.
 We love how versatile they are.
 They can also be transferred to many airlines and hotels.
+We’ve also transferred our Capital One points to KLM/ Flying Blue to help cover our costs of flights to Europe.

 And, during the pandemic, Capital One was one of the few banks that allowed you to use your points for anything since travel was off limits.
 We also use the Capital One card to get reimbursed for Global Entry- which means we get to reenter the country through the speedy lines and we have TSA precheck every single time we fly.
 Let me tell you, when you have a 7am flight with a toddler, TSA precheck is a lifesaver.